-However, if you go this route, make sure that your viewers understand that they should click on those links to see the full disclaimer.
+However, if you go this route, make sure that your viewers understand that they should select the link to see the full disclaimer.

-The best way is to say “Click here for more details” or something along those lines, and then use another hashtag (like #affiliatepromo) at the end of your tweet.
-Make sure it’s easy for them to find and read.
+The best way is to say “Read here for more details” or something along those lines, and then use another hashtag (like #affiliatepromo) at the end of your tweet.
+Make sure it’s simple for them to find and read.

 Affiliate Disclosure on YouTube

-Because it’s one of the most popular search engines on the planet, YouTube is an excellent platform for content producers who earn a commission from affiliate marketing.
+Because it’s one of the most popular search engines on the planet, YouTube is an excellent platform for content producers who receive a commission from affiliate marketing.